On unitary invariants of quotient Hilbert modules along smooth complex analytic sets: Jet Bundle

-It would be nice if one could carry forward the arguments used in the proof of Lemma $\ref{trial}$ in order to achieve similar results in the case of arbitrary order of vanishing of vector valued functions.
-However, for general $k$, it would be cumbersome to continue the calculation done in the above Lemma.
+It would be nice if one could carry forward the arguments used in the proof of Lemma $\ref{trial}$ to achieve similar results in the case of arbitrary order of vanishing of vector valued functions.
+However, for general $k$, it would be cumbersome to continue the calculation done in the above lemma.
 On the other hand, application of normalized frames makes the calculations simpler and enables us to get a conceptual proof in the general case as well.
-We adopt the idea of using normalized frame from the paper \cite{ALOTCD} in our case to provide the geometric invariants for quotient modules using jet bundle construction relative to a smooth complex submanifold of codimenssion $d$.
-To this extent the following theorem provides the required dictionary between the analytic theory and geometric theory for quotient modules obtained from submodules consisting of vector valued holomorphic functions on $\O$ vanishing along a smooth complex submanifold of codimension $d$.
+We adopt the idea of using a normalized frame from \cite{ALOTCD} in our case to provide the geometric invariants for quotient modules using jet bundle construction relative to a smooth complex submanifold of codimension $d$.
+To this extent, the following theorem provides the required dictionary between the analytic theory and geometric theory for quotient modules obtained from submodules consisting of vector valued holomorphic functions on $\O$ vanishing along a smooth complex submanifold of codimension $d$.
+As mentioned earlier in this section, from now on we will assume (without lose of generality) that $\O\subset\C^m$ contains the origin and the $\Z$ is the coordinate plane